Shalini1696/Data-Importer/README.md

 -   Field name mapping between the csv file and the API name is not required which inturn reduces the manual effort and avoid errors.
 -   Maintains the history of data uploads.
 This helps in tracking of the data loaded by any user and also the older file can be reused anytime if required.

-## Steps for Data Loading
+## Steps for the Data Import

-The following are the steps to load data for Single/ Parent&Child object.
+The following are the steps to load data for Single/ Parent & Child object.

 ### Single Object

--	Navigate to the tab "Generate Data Template" to generate a template for the object for data loading.
+1. Navigate to the tab "Generate Data Template" to generate a template for the object for data loading.
--	Select the object type.
+1. Select the object type.
--	Select the object name and its fields.
+1. Select the object name and its fields.
 The field name and its datatype will be displayed for the selected fields.
--	Please click on download template link to generate template for the selected fields.
+1. Please click on download template link to generate template for the selected fields.
--	Navigate to the tab "Upload File & Track Progress" to upload the template and select the object type.
+1. Navigate to the tab "Upload File & Track Progress" to upload the template and select the object type.
--	Please select the object name and upload the file.
+1. Please select the object name and upload the file.
 Click on 'Done' in the popup window.
--	The status of the upload will the displayed with the success and error count.
+1. The status of the upload will the displayed with the success and error count.

 ### Parent Child Object

+1. Navigate to the tab "Generate Data Template" to generate a template for the object for data loading.
+1. Select the object type.
+1. Select the object name and its fields.
+The field name and its datatype will be displayed for the selected fields.
+1. Please click on download template link to generate template for the selected fields.
+1. Repeat Step 4 to generate template for child object as well.
+1. Navigate to the tab "Upload File & Track Progress" to upload the template and select the object type.
+1. Please select the parent object name and upload the file.
+Click on 'Done' in the popup window.
+1. The status of the upload will the displayed with the success and error count.
+1. Repeat Step 7 and Step 8 to upload the file for child object.